47tibo/findFlickr/README.md

 ## Implementation, issues, solutions

-  - all code is wrapped within an immediate function: avoid polluting namespace and allow to retrieve reliable references of basic elements (eg window)
+  - all code is wrapped within an immediate function: avoid polluting namespace and allow to retrieve reliable references on basic elements (eg window)
   - the only access point to the interface is the FindFlickr property, created on the global object.
 This property is a function which wraps the instanciation statement (facade pattern)
   - at first I used the jQuery constructor to instanciate and append to the DOM the UI elements